sayabasu/Soulstone/business-requirements.md

 **2.1.2.2. [ Subtask ] - CloudFront for web with S3 origin and WAF**

 ### 2.2. [ User Story ] - Compute & Containers
+As a platform engineer, I want containerized compute with health-checked deployments so that API and web run reliably and scale predictably.

+Acceptance Criteria:
+- ECR repos created with immutability and scanning; lifecycle policies applied.
+- ECS Fargate services for API/web deploy with passing health/readiness checks.
+- SSR vs SSG deployment path is chosen and documented.
 #### 2.2.1. [ Task ] - ECR repositories and lifecycle policies
 **2.2.1.1. [ Subtask ] - Private ECR with immutability and tag scanning**
 #### 2.2.2. [ Task ] - ECS Fargate services